thinklearndo/garagedooropennotifier/HardwareAssembly.md

 ## Screw the circuit board into the case

-I screwed up the screw holes on this board, so you'll need to use the washers to keep them from pulling through.
+I messed up the screw holes on this board, so you'll need to use the washers to keep them from pulling through.

 ![screw with washer](images/screw_washer.jpg)

 ## Tape in the battery holder

-Using a small piece of mounting tape, stick the a piece on the back of the battery holder then stick it into the case.
+Using a small piece of mounting tape, stick a piece on the back of the battery holder then stick it into the case.

 ## Final assembly